-Giant Tomato Tree/ Bent Giant Cedar/ Floating Stones
+the Giant Tomato Tree, the Bent Giant Cedar and the Floating Stones

 “Our mission is the development of creative human resources who can break the mold.”

-The institute features three monuments that symbolize the Otsuka group philosophy, conveying the message that Otsuka will continue to be a richly creative force.
+The institute houses three monuments that embody the Otsuka value of creativity, which is at the heart of our corporate philosophy.
+These monuments challenge our expectations, conveying the message that Otsuka will continue to be a richly creative force.

-The giant tomato tree that covers the entire ceiling of the hall can produce more than 10,000 fruit per year, as a result of maximizing the fruit-producing potential through hydroponics that frees the roots from normal soil.
-The tomato tree is symbolic of employing new ideas to draw out potential.
+This giant tree covers the entire ceiling of the hall and can produce thousands of tomatoes each year.
+This is possible because its fruit-bearing potential has been maximized through the use of hydroponics, meaning the root system no longer requires soil.
+The giant tomato tree is a symbol of employing unconventional new ideas to draw out potential.

-This piece features the trunk of a giant cedar that is deeply bent instead of being typically straight, with the trunk of a second cedar crossing on top of it.
-The delicately balanced piece—which at first glance appears unstable—was strong enough to withstand magnitude 5 tremors during the Great Hanshin Earthquake in 1995.
-The piece speaks to the idea that appearances may reveal something completely different.
+This piece features the trunk of a giant cedar that is deeply bent instead of being typically straight, with the trunk of a second cedar lying across it, resting on a single point.
+Its delicately balanced composition—which at first glance appears precarious—was strong enough to withstand high-intensity tremors during the Great Hanshin-Awaji Earthquake in 1995.
+This piece speaks to the idea that looking beyond first appearances may reveal something completely different.

 This water garden features large stones that appear to miraculously float on a wide expanse of water, including some that seem to droop.
-The garden was created to capture and enrich the spirit of the people who look at it, and to free the mind for contemplation.
-The piece teaches us the importance of switching ideas and thinking beyond the conventional.
+The garden was created to capture and enrich the spirit of onlookers, and to free the mind for contemplation.
+This piece teaches the importance of turning ideas on their head and thinking beyond the conventional.